huggingface/tokenizers/bindings/python/README.md

 before the run counts.
 Because the released wheel and this build share the package name, the release is installed into `.release/` (`make bench` does this) and benched in a subprocess with `PYTHONPATH` pointing there.

+One caveat when quoting numbers: the 0.x side is timed on its fastest API (`encode_batch_fast`), but it still builds `Encoding` objects, while 1.x returns bare id arrays — part of the speedup is the new API doing strictly less output work.
+That is what a user pays end-to-end, but it is not a model-algorithm-only comparison.

 CI runs it in the `python-bindings-bench` job of the Pipeline Benchmark workflow, posts the table to the run's step summary, and the report job